Oliver-Balb/DS3BP/README.md

 Based on the Stack Overflow Survey 2017 (https://www.kaggle.com/datasets/stackoverflow/so-survey-2017/code?datasetId=1406&searchQuery=udacity) which allows a brief "look into the lives of over 64,000 Stack Overflow developers" I want to analyze the following topics:

-(1) What are the most commonly mentioned languages that participants have already worked with and want to work with?
-Is there a intention to other languages visible?
+(1) What are the most mentioned languages that participants have already worked with and want to work with?
+Is there an intention to move to other languages visible?
 (2) Have Worked Language vs. Salary: What is the statistical relation of the mentioned languages the respondents have worked with and their salary?
 Does the language statistically have influence on the income and if yes, what kind of influence?
 (3) Developer Type vs. Salary: What is the statistical relation of the mentioned developer type to income.
 Which types of developer have higher incomes, which have lower incomes?

-# About Dataset
+## About Dataset
 Every year, Stack Overflow conducts a massive survey of people on the site, covering all sorts of information like programming languages, salary, code style and various other information.
 This year, they amassed more than 64,000 responses fielded from 213 countries.

 ## Data <a name="data"></a>